Are you wondering what is the best oil for hair growth and thickness?

 They all recommended me to use ayurvedic oils mixing amla and brahmi in particular.

-The secret of Indian women, amla, prevents greying and falling hair.
+The secret of Indian women, amla oil for hair growth and thickness, prevents greying and falling hair.

 It makes hair stronger, darker and grow faster.